daizutabi/mkapi/docs/usage/page.md

 ### Link from Embedding Mode

-API documentation created by the embedding mode has link to its project documentation.
+Documentation created by the embedding mode has link to its project documentation.

 ~~~markdown
 ![mkapi](!!mkapi.core.docstring.section_heading)
 ~~~

-creates API of the `section_heading()`:
+creates the documentation of the `section_heading()`:

 ![mkapi](mkapi.core.docstring.section_heading)

-Then, you can click the prefix (`mkapi.core.docstring`) or the function name (`section_heading`) to go to the project documentation.
+You can click the prefix (`mkapi.core.docstring`) or the function name (`section_heading`) to go to the project documentation.

 ### Link from Type

-The `Docstring` class of MkApi has an attribute `sections` that is a list of `Section` class instance like below:
+[Docstring](mkapi.core.base.Docstring) class of MkApi has an attribute `sections` that is a list of `Section` class instance like below:

 ~~~python
 # Mimic code of Docstring class.